Savannah Law, winner of the 2010 Gold Medal for

 The Indictments is a sequel to Savannah Law and brings back Scott Marino, the young assistant DA, to once more face ace defense attorney Max Gordon in a Chatham County courtroom.
 With beautiful Savannah as the locale, this legal thriller will give you many hours of enjoyable and exciting reading.
 ISBN 978-0-9824747-8-5, softcover, 332 pages.

 The Two-Witness Rule (2017 Finalist, Regional Fiction, Next Generation Indie Book Awards)

 Assistant DA Scott Marino has been assigned a tough case—the prosecution of Max Gordon, one of the nation’s most prominent attorneys, accused of paying witnesses to commit perjury in a Savannah criminal trial.

 Some crimes are just different.
 One witness is sufficient to prove most crimes— even murder––however for perjury, the “two-witness rule” applies.
 But Marino is challenged by more than this unique rule.
 He must prosecute a cunning lawyer, defended by another just as crafty.
 He wants Max Gordon put away for years, but with the stakes so high, he faces threats to his integrity and his life as he prepares for the biggest trial of his young career.

-The Two-Witness Rule is my third novel, and of course, all the action occurs in my favorite city, Savannah.
+The Two-Witness Rule was my third novel, and of course, all the action occurs in my favorite city, Savannah.
 The trials will take place once more in the Chatham County Courthouse, and readers of Savannah Law and The Indictments will have the opportunity to again meet and cheer on their favorite characters as well as jeer the villains.
 ISBN 978-0-9824747-1-6, softcover, 247pages.
-(You can read the first chapter free on the Amazon.com website.)
+(You may be able to read the first chapter free on the Amazon.com website.)